zhezhengsong/zhezhengsong.github.io/_posts/2017-02-01-markdown-demo.md

 ---
-title: "Markdown demo"
+title: "Test Blog"
-tags: [demo, markdown]
+tags: [Test]
 ---

-Different examples of markdown content.
+# This is just a reminder of how to write a blog.

 ---